Graphene Jacket. Part jacket. Part science experiment. Made with the only material in the world with a Nobel prize.

 Choose your size Size

 We shot the Graphene Jacket on climber, surfer and snowboarder James Jagger, who is 6ft 1 / 185cm and wearing size medium.
 The jacket fits true to size.
-The fit is more like a lightweight running jacket than a bulky ski shell.
+The fit is more like a lightweight running jacket than a bulky ski shell and is similar in size to our Solar Charged Jacket.

 What graphene is, and why it matters